FAQ

 Who will be invited to receive the award?

-The Mayor (or highest level representative) of the Laureate city will be invited to the Lee Kuan Yew Prize Award Ceremony (a highlight event of the World Cities Summit, a biennial international Summit held in Singapore) to receive the award.
+The Mayor (or highest level representative) of the Prize Laureate and Special Mentions will be invited to the Lee Kuan Yew Prize Award Ceremony & Banquet (a highlight event of the World Cities Summit, a biennial international Summit held in Singapore) to receive the award.
 The key city officials and partner organisations are also welcomed to participate in the event.

 How can I attend the Prize events at World Cities Summit?